PeterDiyo/CSS-Zambian-flag/README.md

 # html-css Zambian flag

-This is the Zambian design using css.
+This is the Zambian flag design using css.